pcraster/pcraster/documentation/modflow/usagepy.rst

 PCRaster Modflow Python
 =======================
-This chapter describes the usage of the PCRasterModflow extension within Python scrips.
+This chapter describes the usage of the PCRasterModflow extension within Python scripts.
 Using the extension requires the specification of the geographic extents and the creation of an extension object:

 .. code-block:: python